i-love-coffee-i-love-tea/audogombleed.sh/docs/01-getting-started.md

 # Getting Started

-## 1. Create a symlink
+## 1. Install

+### Option A: .deb package (for local or private usage)

+Build the package:

+    dpkg-buildpackage -us -uc -b

+This produces `../audogombleed_<version>_all.deb`.
+Install with:

+    sudo dpkg -i ../audogombleed_<version>_all.deb

+Requires `build-essential` and `debhelper` (`sudo apt-get install build-essential debhelper`).

+After installation, the script is at `/usr/bin/audogombleed`.
+Continue with step 2 to create your CLI symlinks.

+### Option B: Clone or download

+Get `audogombleed.sh` into a directory of your choice (e.g. `~/bin/`).

+### Create CLI symlinks

-The filename becomes the CLI name, determines the config file path, and is used to register tab completion.
-Using a symlink (instead of copying the script) means all your CLIs share one source file — update `audogombleed.sh` once and every CLI picks up the new version:
+Regardless of install method, each CLI you want needs a symlink.
+The filename becomes the CLI name, determines the config file path, and is used to register tab completion:

+    ln -s /usr/bin/audogombleed ~/bin/mycli    # after .deb install
-    ln -s ~/bin/audogombleed.sh ~/bin/mycli
+    ln -s ~/bin/audogombleed.sh ~/bin/mycli    # after manual download

 ## 2. Create a config file